dustinstoltz/CMDist/README.md

     temp <- tempfile()
     drive_download(as_id("1DRBCzd_b_syadZiMxypUnwbNEcsDl2Wg"), path = temp, overwrite = TRUE)
     my.wv <- readRDS(temp)
+    # save them to your project file so you don't have to re-download
+    saveRDS(my.wv, "data/fastext_embeddings.Rds")
 ```

-You can also create your own embeddings trained on the corpus on which you are using CMD -- i.e. __corpus-trained embeddings__.
+You can also create your own embeddings trained locally on the corpus on which you are using CMD -- i.e. __corpus-trained embeddings__.
 For example, the `text2vec` R package uses the GloVe method to train embeddings.
 As we discuss in our paper, the decision to use pre-trained vs corpus-trained is understudied as applied in the social-scientific context.

 One important caveat: the terms used to denote a concept or build a semantic direction need not be in the corpus, _but it must be in the word embeddings matrix_.
 If it is not, the function will stop and let you know.
 This means, obviously, that corpus-trained embeddings cannot be used with words not in the corpus (pre-trained must be used).